In This Article

 To qualify for a CSP you must be:

-• an Australian citizen who will study at least one unit of your course while living in Australia
+• An Australian citizen who will study at least one unit of your course while living in Australia

-• a New Zealand citizen who will study the entire course while living in Australia
+• A New Zealand citizen who will study the entire course while living in Australia

-• an Australian permanent visa holder who will study the entire course while living in Australia
+• An Australian permanent visa holder who will study the entire course while living in Australia

-• an eligible former permanent humanitarian visa holder or a Pacific engagement visa (PEV) holder who will study the entire course while living in Australia - Enrolled in an eligible postgraduate healthcare course
+• An eligible former permanent humanitarian visa holder or a Pacific engagement visa (PEV) holder who will study the entire course while living in Australia - Enrolled in an eligible postgraduate healthcare course

-CSPs for postgraduate students are not available for all courses so it’s important that you’re enrolled in a postgraduate healthcare course that offers CSP.
+CSPs for postgraduate students are not available for all courses, so it’s important that you’re enrolled in a postgraduate healthcare course that offers CSP. - Meeting selection criteria

 Postgraduate CSPs are not automatically granted and higher education providers typically assess students based on course entry requirements and academic performance.
 These course entry requirements may include conditions such as:

-• having a Unique Student Identifier (USI) prior to the first census date of your course
+•Having a Unique Student Identifier (USI) prior to the first census date of your course

-• having sufficient Student Learning Entitlement (SLE) available
+•Having sufficient Student Learning Entitlement (SLE) available

-• not undertaking more than two years worth of higher education study within 12 months unless your higher education provider has approved you to take on more
+•Not undertaking more than two years worth of higher education study within 12 months unless your higher education provider has approved you to take on more

 How do I know if the course I want to study offers CSP?

-Not all postgraduate healthcare courses offer CSPs so it’s important to check before applying.
+Not all postgraduate healthcare courses offer CSPs, so it’s important to check before applying.
 Higher education providers usually indicate whether a CSP is available for a course on their website but the information may not always be obvious.
 Here’s how you can determine whether your course offers CSP.

 -